Who What When Where Why How

 When one begins any skilled profession, they learn to use a set of tools to complete the task.
 Eventually, the craftsman develops a relationship with these tools, they evolve, and the tradesman progresses in skill.
 Developing your talent using the best product is essential to a quality end result and increasing success.

 I was taught at age 19 on Canon using Canon lenses.
-Canon Speedlights.
+Canon Speedlites.
 Canon battery grips.
 Canon Canon Canon.
-I had a giant Pelican Case full of L-Series glass at my fingertips, and I fell in love with certain camera bodies and lenses.
+I had a giant Pelican Case full of L-Series glass at my fingertips, and I fell in love with certain pieces of gear.

 Where do you find a reputable camera company?
 Which brand should I purchase?
 Which model should I buy?
 What kit do I get?
 What lenses are the best for what I want to do?
 WTF is a flash?
 Tripod, Monopod, Tide pods?

 My first camera was a RebelT1i with probably an 18-55mm 3.5-5.6.
+The camera and lens probably came in a kit, camera body and lens, with a bag.
+(I still use the camera bag that came with my 5DMK3).
 So, that's a 'starter prosumer' dslr and a lens that will increase from an f-stop of 3.5 to an f-stop of 5.6 as you zoom-in, and visa versa as you zoom out you may lower your f-stop.
+This is called variable aperture and it's common in consumer-grade lenses.

-The benefits of purchasing a professional DSLR compared to a 'prosumer' DSLR are a greater variety of lens compatibility (especially with the nice L-series Canon glass), your sensors are going to be of a higher quality and absorb light better (aka more info recorded/higher ISO ability/ lower noise), and the quality of the body of the camera itself will be higher than a plastic grade on the 'prosumer' level.
+The benefits of purchasing a professional DSLR compared to a 'prosumer' DSLR are a greater variety of lens compatibility (especially with the nice L-series Canon glass), your sensors are going to be of a higher quality and absorb light better (aka more info recorded/higher ISO ability/lower noise), and the quality of the body of the camera itself will be higher than a plastic grade on the 'prosumer' level.
 On the higher-end, L-series glass lenses are sharper, offer lower depths of field (Bokeh/twinkle lights), better quality of materials = longer life of lens, and they're more work horses than the lower-end/less expensive lenses (which are at the opposite end of all of those spectrums).
+Purchasing a lesser quality lens may help the wallet and won't weigh as much; however, the nicer glass makes a huge difference, in my opinion.

 You want to photograph in a dark location, you want a camera that has a higher ISO capability than the original 5D (1600) and you want a better sensor than a prosumer camera for the least amount of noise as possible.
 If you don't know how to use a speed light or any flash off-camera, ensuring you're able to dial up the ISO is a safe route to set yourself up for success.